 Help your teammates feel empowered by recognizing their ideas and work.

-Recognize each team member’s unique qualities and make sure that they feel comfortable enough to express themselves.
+Recognize each team member’s unique qualities and assign work that compliments their specific skill set.

 Establish group norms that encourage your whole team to practice inclusivity.